Owen Paterson: Minister defends U-turn over MP's conduct probe

 However, he said it was right for the government to continue with one part of its proposals - introducing a "right of appeal" for MPs under investigation.

-He told BBC Breakfast that allowing MPs to formally appeal the published conclusions of the MPs' standards watchdog "speaks to British values".
+He told the BBC that allowing MPs to formally appeal the published conclusions of the MPs' standards watchdog "speaks to British values".

+Mr Zahawi also denied claims Prime Minister Boris Johnson wanted the system changed to avoid an investigation into the redecoration of his Downing Street flat.

 The row began after the government initially ordered its MPs to oppose a 30-day suspension for Mr Paterson and review the whole process of investigation.